Fun Puppy Playdates

 Matching Ages and Sizes

-When selecting a playdate for your puppy, it is important to consider their age and size.
+When selecting a playdate for your puppy, it is important to consider their age and .
 Puppies grow at different rates, so it is important to find a playmate who is similar in size and age.
 This ensures a more balanced and safe play experience for both puppies, as they will have similar energy levels and physical capabilities.

 Considering Energy Levels